 So it’s not surprising that technology is as important to millennials at work as it is in their personal lives.
 In fact, 41% prefer digital communication at work rather than face-to-face conversations or even phone calls.

-So how can you address these issues in your own office?
+So what digital workplace trends can help you address these issues in your own office?

-If your company is still using Excel and paper signs as its conference room management system, consider implementing a company-wide shared calendar and a conference room reservation software solution that integrates with that calendar.
-It’ll cut in half the time your employees spend scheduling meetings and stop grumblings along the lines of “He stole my conference room” or “I can never get a room for my meetings.”
+If your company was still using Excel and paper signs as its conference room management system pre-pandemic, consider implementing a company-wide shared calendar and a conference room reservation software solution that integrates with that calendar to help the transition back into your offices.
+It’ll cut the time your employees spend scheduling meetings in half and stop grumblings along the lines of “He stole my conference room” or “I can never get a room for my meetings.”

-Millennials aren’t the only workers who will benefit when you implement modern communications technology at your company.
+Millennials aren’t the only workers who will benefit when you implement new digital workplace tools at your company.
 All employees should be more productive when they have access to tools that let them work from anywhere, be more efficient at collaborating, and communicate better with their coworkers.

-Given that only 27% of American employees have access to the latest technology in the workplace, according to Oxford Economics' Workforce 2020 report, offering a well-thought-out digital workplace may make the difference between that energetic, innovative job candidate accepting your offer or turning it down.
+Given that only 37% of millennials (vs. 60% of senior executives) said they believe their organization's leadership is highly proficient at using technology to achieve a competitive advantage in Oxford Economics' Leaders 2020 report, offering a well-thought-out digital workplace may make the difference between that energetic, innovative job candidate accepting your offer or turning it down.

-Being comfortable with technology may just be a matter of opportunity vs. a generational trait.
-As one AdWeek writer recently pointed out, flexwork and mobility simply weren’t options for previous generations:
+Being comfortable with technology may be more a matter of opportunity than a generational trait.
+As one AdWeek writer pointed out, flexwork and mobility simply weren’t options for previous generations: